lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.22 Telemetry Buffer

-The telemetry is publish synchronously over TCP to the CSC and stored locally for 2 days.
+Descoped, the CSC should manage this using SAL.

 ## 3.10.23 Engineering User Interface